GilhwanE/GilhwanE/README.md

 Hi, I'm Gil Hwan Kim. 😄</br>
 I majored in computer engineering at Daejeon University.</br>
 I'm currently preparing to get a job.</br>
-I'm studying to be a front-end developer.
+I'm studying to be a iOS developer.
 Thank you!
 <hr>

 #### 🛠 Technical Stack